- Hike up to the top of the famous Pulpit Rock

-- Explore Bergen's Parks & Architecture (3 hours): This easy three-hour walking tour visits notable exteriors and city parks starting with the largest church in Bergen: St. Johannes.
-From there, you will walk through the botanic garden and onwards to Bergen`s largest and most beautiful park: Nygårdsparken.
+- Explore Bergen's Parks & Architecture (3 hours): This easy three-hour walking tour visits notable exteriors and city parks, starting with the largest church in Bergen: St. Johannes.
+From there, you will walk through the botanic garden and onward to Bergen's largest and most beautiful park: Nygårdsparken.
 You'll then walk through the city's narrow streets lined with traditional Bryggen houses and eventually visit Nordnes, another great park.
-Your guide will share stories of life in Bergen, as well as offer lesser-known activity and restaurant recommendations not frequented by tourists.
+Your guide will share stories of life in Bergen, as well as offer lesser-known activities and restaurant recommendations not frequented by tourists.

 - Hike Mt.
 Sandviken: This 2.5-hour hike heads to Mt.
 Sandviken, one of the seven mountains surrounding Bergen, including a visit to Stoltzekliven—a local favorite consisting of 900 steps built by sherpas from Nepal.
 This trail is home to the steepest race in the world and features spectacular views from the top.